Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

-The Intermodal Container Leasing industry has medium barriers of entry for new participants.
+The Intermodal Container Leasing industry has high barriers of entry for new participants.
 Companies trying to enter the industry must have access to capital because they must purchase thousands of containers.
-Without a substantial number of containers, they are not able to compete with many of the established firms in this industry that manage hundreds of thousands of containers.
-Over the past five years, access to capital has decreased substantially due to the collapse of the financial markets.
-Many banks and other lending institutions tightened their credit requirements, which in turn slowed the entrance of new firms into this industry.
+Without a substantial number of containers, they are not able to compete with many of the established firms in this industry that manage hundreds of thousands of containers around the globe, thereby allowing them to meet the needs of the globalized shipping industry.

-Companies also must be able to build strong relationships with shipping lines, rail transportation companies and freight trucking companies... purchase to read more
+Companies also must be able to build strong relationships with shipping lines, rail transportation companies and freight trucking companies.
+Currently, long-term leasing contracts make up roughly 65.8% of all leasing contracts, and these contracts typically last an average of five years... purchase to read more